danger12001/Node-Tutorial/index.md

 title: Javascript on the command line
 ---

-# Javascript on the command line
+# JavaScript on the command line

-So far all the Javascript you wrote ran in a web browser.
-That doesn't need to be the case, one can run Javascript on the command line and use it to program much more than buttons, fields, and elements in the browser.
-A world of programming Web Servers, Robots, and Databases to name but a few options awaits.
+So far all the JavaScript you wrote ran in a web browser.
+That doesn't need to be the case: one can run JavaScript on the command line and use it to program much more than buttons, fields, and elements in the browser.
+A world of programming Web Servers, Robots, and Databases (to name but a few options) awaits.

 You can read more about Node.JS in [Chapter 20 of Eloquent JavaScript](http://eloquentjavascript.net/20_node.html).